maxpenner/DECT-NR-Plus-SDR/README.md

 - **Fast**: supports low latencies (<250 $\mu s$) and high data rates (>100 $Mbps$)
 - **Reliable**: supports MIMO (transmit diversity, beamforming etc.) for diversity combining and SINR maximization

 DECT NR+ is a non-cellular radio standard and part of [5G as defined by ITU-R](https://www.etsi.org/newsroom/press-releases/1988-2021-10-world-s-first-non-cellular-5g-technology-etsi-dect-2020-gets-itu-r-approval-setting-example-of-new-era-connectivity).
 Introductions are available at [ETSI](https://www.etsi.org/technologies/dect), [DECT Forum](https://www.dect.org/nrplus) and [Wikipedia](https://en.wikipedia.org/wiki/DECT-2020).
 While commonly referred to as DECT NR+, the standard's official designation is DECT-2020 New Radio (NR).
+The name of the project in this repository is DECTNRP.

 ## Table of Contents